• Skip to primary navigation

 Orange Panna Cotta

-Updated: Oct 23, 2025 · Published: Dec 12, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · Leave a Comment
+Updated: Dec 15, 2025 · Published: Dec 12, 2024 by Naomi Toilalo WhānauKai · This post may contain affiliate links · 0 Reviews

 Jump to Recipe Jump to Video Print Recipe

 As I was researching this recipe, I learnt that Panna Cotta means 'cooked cream' in Italian which is a nod to its simplicity.
-Make the purini (dessert) ahead and serve it when the time is right.
-It is perfect for the hotter months when only cool desserts are in demand.
+Heat kirīmi (cream) with gelatine and infused it with ārani (orange), let it set and then finish it off with a glossy waihuka (syrup).
+Koirā noa iho - that is it!

-More purini (dessert) ideas:
+More purini (dessert):

 Do you need a showstopper dessert for a special occasion?
-My S’mores No-bake Chocolate Cheesecake or No-bake Chocolate Charlotte Cakes are both no-bake and perfect for celebration.
+My S’mores Chocolate Cheesecake or Chocolate Charlotte Cakes are both no-bake and perfect for celebration.
+Or maybe you are wanting the flavours of rēmana (lemon)?
+Then take a look at my Lemon Cheesecake or Lemon Syrup Bundt Cake.

 Videography and photography by Sarah Henderson.